ysoh286/honours-project-2017/detailed-notes.md

 - Easily achievable with iNZight/gridSVG/custom JS (though, a possible future problem is the ease of matching the correct elements to interactions if there are lots of elements on the page)
 - Trying to attempt it with Shiny + filter sliders (still working on it!).

 **Trendline challenge:**
 - When you're coupling it with Shiny - it seems everything's doable (in an R sense).
 - Main advantages of using Shiny becomes much clearer in the sense where you have access to R to do statistical computation (such as computing models, lines, and you could probably go further with of what kind of trendline you want to plot - e.g. formulas, type of model, type of family distribution (GAM), span for loess...e.t.c)
 - Downside for using Shiny: recomputation takes time and it's inefficent (and sometimes Shiny lags + or is unstable), + can't do it on large datasets
 - Plotly + Shiny: Plotly itself has limited statistical curves.
 You can achieve the same by linking it up to Shiny.
 However, if you use ggplot2 + ggplotly - you can go further as ggplot2 has built in functions that help make plotting of smoothers easier.
 - ggvis alone: Because ggvis does use Shiny's infrastructure to drive its interactions + ui inputs, you can achieve this via using layer_model_predictions() (limited to 3 different types of models at the moment) and layer_smooths() (loess) function.
-- ggvis + Shiny: probably can achieve more models?
-Need to test this out.
+- ggvis + Shiny: probably can achieve more models using other R packages that are made for modelling.
-- iPlots: ??

-- ~~iNZight + Shiny??~~

 ---
 ## Week 4 (30/03 - 06/04): Shiny + Plotly, Shiny + ggvis, 'what-ifs' on avoiding redrawing plots?